rajeshrinet/pystokes/examples/others/mima/README.md

 Mollified irreducible multipole approach (MIMA) resolves the fluid flow and solves Stokes equation directly.

-The .ipynb files show the usage.
+The .ipynb files illustrate the usage.